Blog-Reference and Blog-Reference

 As a consequence, the overdue Copernican turn in economics consists in the methodological switch from behavior-centered bottom-up, i.e. subjective microfoundations, to structure-centered top-down, i.e. objective macrofoundations of the world economy.
 All Human-Nature issues are the subject matter of other disciplines (psychology, sociology, anthropology, biology/Darwinism/evolution theory, political science, social philosophy, etcetera) and are taken in from these by way of multidisciplinary cooperation IF NEEDED.

-Economics is NOT a science of behavior (Hudík, 2011).* Economics is not a so-called social science like psychology/sociology and not a natural science like physics but a system science.
+Economics is NOT a science of behavior (Hudík, 2011).#1 Economics is not a so-called social science like psychology/sociology and not a natural science like physics but a systems science.

-By the way, it seems to have escaped your attention that Luhmann has defined sociology as a system science (1995) and this, indeed, is the common methodological platform of sociology and economics (2014).
-With Edward Ross of 1889 you are way behind the curve.
+By the way, it seems to have escaped your attention that Luhmann has defined sociology as a systems science (1995) and this, indeed, is the common methodological platform of sociology and economics (2014).
+With Edward Ross of 1889, you are way behind the curve.

 Hudík, M. (2011).
 Why Economics is Not a Science of Behaviour.
 Journal of Economic Methodology, 18(2): 147–162.